marvinlam2000/Wireshark_Project/README.md

 # Wireshark Project

 ## Objective
-This project is to demonstrate how you can use Wireshark to use Wireshark.
+This project is to demonstrate how you can use Wireshark.

 ### Skills Learned